White man and the Solaro cloth

 Today you’ll find Solaro in a gabardine twill weave and a herringbone weave.
 There are numerous shades, for instance red (olive effect), blue, and green.

-Besides Smith Woollens I know Drapers carry Solaro cloth, some of it in cotton, I believe.
+Besides Smith Woollens I know Drapers carries Solaro cloth, some of it in cotton, I believe.

 Photography: Sartorial Notes